qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

   be saved from the burden of downloading and installing additional pieces of software.

-The two deployment models can be mixed - deploy standalone application on Windows and macOS, for Linux leave the installation of QGIS up to user and his package manager.
+The two deployment models can be mixed.
+You can provide a standalone applications on Windows and macOS, but for Linux leave the installation of GIS up to the user and his package manager.

 Technical notes on PyQt and SIP
 ===============================

 We've decided for Python as it's one of the most favoured languages for scripting.
 PyQGIS bindings in QGIS 3 depend on SIP and PyQt5.
-The reason for using SIP instead of more widely used SWIG is that the QGIS code depends on Qt libraries.
-Python bindings for Qt (PyQt) are also done using SIP and this allows seamless integration of PyQGIS with PyQt.
+The reason for using SIP instead of the more widely used SWIG is that the QGIS code depends on Qt libraries.
+Python bindings for Qt (PyQt) are done using SIP and this allows seamless integration of PyQGIS with PyQt.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE